Cabinet Refinishing Best Practices Part 3: Advanced Techniques for a Flawless Finish

 5. Final Buffing and Assembly

 After the last topcoat cures (wait 24–48 hours), buff with a fine abrasive pad (e.g., 3M Perfect-It) to remove any dust nibs and achieve a smooth, satin sheen.
+Use a clean microfiber cloth to wipe away residue.
 Then reattach hardware with care to avoid scratching.
+Consider using rubber grommets on screws to protect the finish.

 Comparison: Basic vs. Advanced Refinishing